martinesparza/beneuro_experimental_data_organization/README.md

 or just the last session of a subject:

   `bnd download-last <subject-name>`

+## Spike sorting
+Currently we are using Kilosort 4 for spike sorting, and provide a command to run sorting on a session and save the results in the processed folder.

+Note that you will need some extra dependencies that are not installed by default, and that this will most likely only work on Linux.<br>
+You can install the spike sorting dependencies by running `poetry install --with processing` in bnd's root folder.

+You will also need docker to run the pre-packaged Kilosort docker images and the nvidia-container-toolkit to allow those images to use the GPU.<br>
+If not already installed, install docker following the instructions [on this page](https://docs.docker.com/engine/install/ubuntu/), then install nvidia-container-toolkit following [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

+Basic usage:

+  `bnd kilosort-session .
+M020`

+Only sorting specific probes:

+  `bnd kilosort-session .
+M020 imec0`

+  `bnd kilosort-session .
+M020 imec0 imec1`

+Keeping binary files useful for Phy:

+  `bnd kilosort-session .
+M020 --keep-temp-files`

+Suppressing output:

+  `bnd kilosort-session .
+M020 --no-verbose`

 # Please file an issue if something doesn't work or is just annoying to use!